YOU ARE NOT AS ALONE AS YOU MIGHT FEEL

 You have been trained to think that if you cannot come up with a solution, then there is no solution.

-So If you've made a medical error that harmed a patient Or are threatened with malpractice Or suffered financial ruin Or did something illegal Or are in financial ruin Or simply are overwhelmed with the vicarious or first-hand trauma you experience in medicine ...
-You might think that ending your life will solve your problems.
-But this is faulty programming. |
+So If you've made a medical error that harmed a patient Or are threatened with malpractice Or experienced marital discord Or did something illegal Or are in financial ruin Or simply depressed ...
+You might think that ending your life will solve all your problems.
+But this is faulty programming.
+And you can overcome it. |

 You are not the only one who has faced overwhelming challenges and emerged alive.
-There are always other options

-Your life does matter to other people: our family, your patients, your colleagues.
+Your life does matter to other people: your family, your patients, your colleagues.
 You have tremendous potential for taking action.
-After all, you made it through medical school. |
+After all, you made it through medical school.
+There are always other options. |

 Idaho Crisis and Suicide Hotline

-National Suicide Hotline - 988 Coming Summer 2022
+National Suicide Hotline - 988

 When people call, text, or chat 988, they will be connected to trained counselors that are part of the existing National Suicide Prevention Lifeline network.
 These trained counselors will listen, understand how their problems are affecting them, provide support, and connect them to resources if necessary.